Get Your Vitamin D

 Immune System Problems – Vitamin D helps keep your immune system strong, so a deficiency can leave you more susceptible to infections and illnesses.

-Cognitive Impairment – Some research suggests that Vitamin D levels impact cognitive functions in older adults.
+Cognitive Impairment – Some research suggests that D levels impact cognitive functions in older adults.
 Extended periods of low Vitamin D can increase the risk of Alzheimer’s disease and other forms of dementia.

 Remember, you must consult with a trusted provider if you have symptoms related to Vitamin D deficiency.
 They can conduct a simple blood test to confirm whether or not you’re deficient and provide guidance to boost Vitamin D levels.